Whether you need the income or simply feel too young to retire just yet, there are a number of opportunities for today’s retirees.

 There are a number of options you can consider.
 For example:

-- Stick with your current employer.
+- Stay with your current employer.
 The first option to consider is whether you should stay with your current employer?
 It's now unlawful to discriminate against workers on the grounds of their age.
 This doesn't mean your employer has to keep you on, but it does mean companies can't use age as a reason not to continue to employ people.

 - Voluntary work.
-If your main motivation isn’t money, but the opportunity to help others, you should consider the voluntary sector where there are any number of opportunities to work full time or part time to suit you.
+If your main motivation isn’t money, but the opportunity to help others, you could consider the voluntary sector where there are any number of opportunities to work full time or part time to suit you.

 What are the pitfalls to beware of?